plai2010/php-msgraph/README.md

 [plai2010-oauth2-client]: https://packagist.org/packages/plai2010/php-oauth2

 This is a utility package for using Microsoft Graph API in PHP applications.
-In this version it only supports sending simple email messages to the `sendMail` endpoint.
+In this version it only supports sending email messages to the `sendMail` endpoint.

 The use case for this package was email notification in a Laravel